danielegrattarola/spektral/docs/templates/data-modes.md

 - `X` is obtained by stacking the node attributes `x_i`;
 - `E` is also obtained by stacking the edges `e_i`.

-The shapes of the three matrices are the same as single mode, but `nodes` is the number of all the nodes in the set of graphs.
+The shapes of the three matrices are the same as single mode, but `nodes` is the cumulative number of all the nodes in the set of graphs.
+Similarly, the edge features are represented in sparse COOrdinate format and row-major ordering relative to each graph (see the [Getting Started](/getting-started/) tutorial), and `edges` indicates the cumulative number of edges of the disjoint union.

 To keep track of the different graphs in the disjoint union, we use an additional array of zero-based indices `I` that identify which nodes belong to which graph.
 For instance: if node 8 belongs to the third graph, we will have `I[8] == 2`. <br>
-In the example above, color blue represents 0, green is 1, and orange is 2
+In the example above, color blue represents 0, green is 1, and orange is 2.

 In convolutional layers, disjoint mode is indistinguishable from single mode because it is not possible to exchange messages between the disjoint components of the graph, so `I` is not needed to compute the output.
 Pooling layers, on the other hand, require `I` to know which nodes can be pooled together.